Eyes of Blue

 Available: 1

-The band’s big break came when Mercury’s London based A&R man Lou Reizner played one of the group’s tapes for American producer Quincy Jones.
+Having been dropped by Deram, the band’s next break came when Mercury’s London based A&R man Lou Reizner played one of the group’s tapes for American producer Quincy Jones.
 Jones was in London starting work on a score for the film “The Toy Grabbers” (renamed “Mother” when released in the States).
 Deciding he needed a more contemporary sound for the movie, he subsequently recruited the band to help score the film

 The resulting publicity led Mercury to sign them, resulting in the release of 1968’s “The Crossroads of Time”.